p2p-ld/sciop/docs/using/browsing.md

 - **Subsets**, which together make up the whole dataset, like `the-forests` example below
 - **Versions**, groupings of uploads of the same thing at different periods
-- **Releases**, different editions of a dataset, like the annual dump of a dataset
+- **Releases**, different editions of a dataset, like the annual updates to a rolling dataset
-- **Formats**, if something comes as an HTML file, a PDF, a video, and so on, dataset parts make an abbreviated namespace like `dataset-name / pdf`
+- **Formats**, if something comes as an HTML file, a PDF, a video, etc. dataset parts make an abbreviated namespace like `dataset-name / pdf`
 - **...** and so on